Initial review version, for the review conducted from 7th December 2007 to

 Add missing

-std
+std qualifier

-to ptrdiff_t
+to ptrdiff_t.

 -